 Teaching

-I design my courses for students to develop frameworks to think sociologically about society’s most pressing problems.
+I design my courses for students to develop frameworks to think critically about society’s most pressing problems.

 My modalities are structured around the philosophy that our abilities as both budding professionals and as global citizens improve when we are informed and able to consider good-faith arguments with which we may not agree and respectfully articulate reasons, logic, or facts guiding in a different direction.